WebAssembly backend

 Performance

 Further work on improving performance is ongoing.
-Keep in mind that performance work on the Wasm backend is a few months old, compared to a decade of optimizations in the JS backend.
+Keep in mind that performance work on the Wasm backend is still young, compared to a decade of optimizations in the JS backend.

 Code size